 The year was 1994 when my wife presented me with a gift.
-It was not my birthday, Valentine Day, holiday or our anniversary.
+It was not my birthday, Valentine Day or our anniversary.
 Just another day of the year and therefore just another day to affirm each other’s presence.
 You see, my wife and I have never been on the Hallmark timeline of gift giving.
-For us, it is not unusual to come home with an affirmation without reason . . . but always with meaning.
+For us, it is not unusual to come home affirming presence without a formal nudge.
+The opportunity and choice is always there.
 As Tanya Tucker reminds, “Well, if your heart is in them flowers, bring ’em on.”

-On this day, the gift was unusual – a gift that would linger, be shared with increasing relevance.
+On this day, the gift was unusual – a gift that would linger with increasing relevance.
 It was a book by Schim Schimmel titled “Dear Children of the Earth – A letter from Home.”

-As I gazed at the cover, I immediately connected, as had my wife upon finding the book at Borders*. (*By the way, for those who are wondering – Borders was a bookstore once upon a time when all we had were libraries and bookstores – but I digress.)
-In 1994 Borders was the place to find the latest best sellers and a ton of other publications.
-Name the subject and Borders was the Google, Amazon and Kindle of its time.
+As I gazed at the cover, I immediately connected, as had my wife upon finding the book at Borders*. (*By the way, for those who are wondering – Borders was a bookstore once upon a time when we depended on libraries and bookstores.
+In 1994 Borders was the place to find the latest best sellers.
+Name the subject and Borders was the Google and Kindle of its time.

 My first impression was, “Wow – what a photographic montage!”
 My wife corrected me.
 They were not photographs – Schim Schimmel was author and artist.
 So who was this incredible artist who was also writing about Mother Earth?
 An overview of Schim Schimmel was on the last page of the book,